There have been many updates to pink and white noise definitions. Updated on October 18, 2019

 I receive a lot of questions regarding the difference between white noise and pink noise definitions.
-When we examine the definition of both terms, it will become evident on how to use both pink and white noise correctly.
-They are similar in sound producing activities but do it differently and both have different applications.
+When we examine the definition of both terms, it will become evident how to use both pink and white noise correctly.
+They are similar in sound-producing activities but do it differently and both have different applications.

-In this video I take you through a discussion of what the key differences are between white noise and pink noise and why it’s important to test with them.
+In this video I take you through a discussion of what the key difference is in pink noise vs. white noise and why it’s important to test with them.

 When a note, either a high note or low note increases by an octave, we hear this change.
 It works the same in both directions.
 When we look at the process to produce the original note and the octave jump that occurs from this original note, there is not much that we hear other than the octave band jump.
 We use the same number of frets on a guitar or the same number of keys on a piano to accomplish this octave increase.
 When we look at the number of frequencies within that octave jump, we discover that there are many frequencies involved to create that octave increase.

 Here’s an example.
 The difference between 400 Hz and 800 Hz is one octave.
 The difference between 5 kHz and 10 kHz is also one octave.
 However, in terms of frequencies, the difference between 400 Hz and 800 Hz is only 100 Hz, whereas the difference between 6,000 Hz. and 11,000 Hz. is 5,000 Hz.
 The relative relationship is the same, but the actual difference mathematically is quite substantial.
 With white noise, there is a ton more energy in-between 5 kHz. and 10 kHz compared to between 400 Hz. and 800 Hz., because it spans a wider range of frequencies and they all contribute to the overall level per octave.
 The whole point of pink noise is to distribute the energy according to how we hear.
 The pink noise energy between 400 Hz. and 800 Hz. is the same as between 6,000 Hz. and 11,000 Hz.
 You can see that there is equal energy per octave.